Nottinghamshire Pride

-Nottinghamshire Pride is a registered charity in Nottingham, Nottinghamshire, England.
-It organises an annual LGBT pride festival with the same name, held within the city of Nottingham.
-The event usually takes place during July.
-The charity has stated that "the purpose of Pride is to provide a safe focal point to bring together our community to celebrate our diversity and a sense of pride which for some people may be difficult in everyday life, due to prejudice and injustice."
+Nottinghamshire Pride, also known as Notts Pride, is a registered charity in Nottingham, Nottinghamshire, England.
+It organises an annual LGBTQ pride festival of the same name in the city of Nottingham, usually in July.

-The event usually consists of a day-long celebration, including a parade, stalls, art, music and other activities.

 History

-The first pride festival in Nottingham was held on Broad Street in 1997 under the name Pink Lace, a name it retained in 1998 and 1999, when Pink Lace was held at Nottingham Castle.
+The first pride festival in Nottingham was held on Broad Street, in the Hockley area of the city, in 1997.
+It initially went by the name Pink Lace, a name it retained in 1998 and 1999, when Pink Lace was held at Nottingham Castle.

 2000s

 In the year 2000, the festival took the name Nottingham Pride and was held on the Victoria Embankment alongside the River Trent.

 Two pride festivals, Nottingham Pride and Pink Lace, were planned in Nottingham in 2001, but neither were successful.
 No pride festival was laid on in Nottingham in 2002.

 Nottingham Pride returned in 2003 at the Arboretum, where each subsequent Nottingham Pride festival took place until 2010, by which time the number of attendants had increased to a point where the park was no longer a suitable venue.